 Marine pest preparedness project

-The Marine Pest Preparedness Project will create a focused marine biosecurity function in Queensland to help move from responsive management to becoming proactive in protecting Queensland’s resources from the threat of marine pests.
-Prevention is considered the most cost‐effective way of minimising the threat of invasive marine pest introductions and this will be the focus of the project.
+The Marine Pest Preparedness Project is creating a focused marine biosecurity function in Queensland.
+The project will help the State shift from responsive management to being proactive in protecting Queensland’s resources from marine pests.
+Prevention is considered the most cost‐effective way of minimising the threat of invasive marine pest introductions and this is the focus of the project.

-The overall aim of the project is to improve Queensland’s marine pest biosecurity through prevention and preparedness to reduce the risk of potentially devastating impacts from invasive marine pest species on Queensland industry and other users that rely on the Queensland’s marine resources, and the environment including world heritage listed ecosystems such as the Great Barrier Reef.
+Through prevention and preparedness, this project aims to reduce the risk of potentially devastating impacts from invasive marine pest species on industry and other users that rely on the Queensland’s marine resources.

-- establish a focused marine pest function to provide leadership
+- establish a focused marine pest leadership function

 - establish agreed roles and responsibilities